ClickFunnels vs LeadPages

 What’s the website importer all about?

-This ones quite self explanatory, a tool which generates lead pages from existing opt in pages.
+This one’s quite self-explanatory, a tool which generates lead pages from existing opt-in pages.

-Here’s he definition from LeadPages:
+Here’s the definition from LeadPages:

 Our LeadPages™ Page Importer allows you to turn webpages you own into customizable LeadPages™ templates that you can edit and publish inside LeadPages™.